growthspark/gs-twitter-feed/readme.md

 Settings are located under Settings -> Twitter Feed.
 The following cusotimzations are permitted:

-* Username: The username of the twitter user to display tweets from
+**Username**: The username of the twitter user to display tweets from

-* Tweet Count: Number of tweets to display in the feed
+**Tweet Count**: Number of tweets to display in the feed

-* Avatar Size: Size of the user's avatar.
+**Avatar Size**: Size of the user's avatar.
 0 = no avatar

-* Loading Text: Text to display while tweets are still loading
+**Loading Text**: Text to display while tweets are still loading

-* Template: Allows customization of how the tweets are displayed.
+**Template**: Allows customization of how the tweets are displayed.
 Relies on the jQuery Tweet! library for permitted variables.